 Bitcoin has an average time to finality of 60 minutes or six confirmations.
 Ethereum has a faster block time than Bitcoin, and its average time to finality is 6 minutes or 25 confirmations.

-On Opera, a transaction is considered finalized and settled in less than 2 seconds.
+On Opera, a transaction is considered finalized and settled in 1 second.

 EVM compatibility and Solidity compiler support